FgmBvB/azure-infrastructure-roadmap/02-Compute/01-Virtual-Machines/02-Administration/README.md

 ---

+## Resize Constraints

+When a Virtual Machine is running, it is allocated to a specific Azure host.

+Not every host supports every VM size or hardware generation.

+If the requested VM size is unavailable on the current host, Azure may return an allocation error during the resize operation.

+In these situations, administrators should:

+1. Deallocate the Virtual Machine.
+2. Change the VM size.
+3. Start the Virtual Machine again.

+After deallocation, Azure is free to place the VM on another host that supports the requested VM size.

+> [!TIP]
+> Deallocating a VM releases the underlying compute resources, allowing Azure to select a different physical host during the next startup.

+---

 ## Redeploy

 The **Redeploy** operation moves a Virtual Machine to a new Azure host while preserving its Managed Disks and configuration.